-The Common Fund’s Library of Integrated Network-based Cellular Signatures (LINCS) program is developing a library of molecular signatures that describes how different types of cells respond to a variety of agents that disrupt normal cellular functions, called “perturbagens.”
-This library may help us better understand normal and diseased cellular states and how to alter them.
+The Common Fund’s Library of Integrated Network-based Cellular Signatures (LINCS) program developed a library that catalogs changes that occur when different types of cells are exposed to a variety of agents that disrupt normal cellular functions, called “perturbagens.”
+This library integrated data across cell types, perturbagens, and measurements of cellular responses for use by scientists to design and conduct experiments that can help us better understand normal and diseased cellular states and how to alter them.

 The wealth of information created by the LINCS program is freely available to the research community and has led to important research discoveries, including new tools for enhancing drug discovery and predicting adverse health events.
 You can learn how researchers used LINCS data on our Highlights page.

 The LINCS program has transitioned from Common Fund support.
 Common Fund programs are strategic investments that achieve a set of high-impact goals within a 5-10 year timeframe.
 At the conclusion of each program, deliverables will transition to other sources of support or use within the scientific community.

 The LINCS program was supported by the Common Fund from 2011 to 2020.
 Currently, the wealth of information created by the LINCS program is freely available to the research community via lincsproject.org/lincs/.